Lockdowns are fading, but GOP outrage isn’t in campaigns

 Her race in a deeply red and rural district is now a small test of what other Republican candidates nationwide are counting on with just five weeks before Election Day -- lingering voter resentment of lockdown orders to help boost them into office, at a time when President Donald Trump’s reelection may hinge on persuading voters that the worst is behind America.

-“I stood up for you, I went to jail and I’ll do it again and again,” Luther told a room of voters this week in a small town outside Fort Worth, in an event live streamed on her Facebook page.
+“I stood up for you, I went to jail and I’ll do it again and again,” Luther told a room of voters this past week in a small town outside Fort Worth, in an event livestreamed on her Facebook page.
 Referring to Abbott, she said, “I’ll sleep on that man’s porch, bring the media until he opens up Texas.”

 With the U.S. death toll from the virus at more than 200,000 and counting, Trump is eager to frame his race against Democrat Joe Biden, the former vice president, on the Supreme Court vacancy and on an aggressive message of law and order in the aftermath of protests over racial injustice.

-Note: This story has been corrected to show that it was Jason Lewis, not Tina Smith, who criticized coronavirus restrictions.